-Hormonal health, specific nutrients, vitamins, minerals, digestion... there are many questions about women's health.
-In this article, we focus on 7 key questions to help you better understand and navigate them.
+Hormonal health, specific nutrients, vitamins, minerals, digestion... there are many questions relating to women's health.
+In this article, we focus on 7 key questions to help you better understand and navigate things better.

 1) The links between hormonal health and energy

-First of all, hormones control all bodily functions, including energy levels, mood, sleep and metabolism.
+First of all, hormones control all bodily functions including energy level, mood, sleep and metabolism.

 Example: Hormones linked to the menstrual cycle.
-Estrogen levels, which are higher during the follicular phase after menstruation, are associated with increased energy and improved stamina.
+Estrogen levels, which are highest during the follicular phase after menstruation, are associated with increased energy and improved endurance.

-Hormonal health directly influences energy, as hormones such as estrogen and insulin regulate our energy metabolism and mood.
+Hormonal health directly influences energy, as hormones like estrogen and insulin regulate our energy metabolism and mood.
 An imbalance can lead to fatigue and/or apathy.

-You'd be well advised to review your lifestyle habits to maintain optimal energy levels: a balanced diet rich in nutrients and low on the glycemic index, regular physical activity such as walking and cycling to regulate stress hormones and improve morale, good stress management through rest and socializing, and quality sleep, starting by reducing screen time before bedtime..3, 4, 6
+It would be wise to review your lifestyle habits in order to maintain an optimal energy level; a balanced diet rich in nutrients and low glycemic index, regular physical activity such as walking and cycling to regulate stress hormones and improve morale, good stress management through rest and social relationships, as well as quality sleep, starting by reducing screen time before bed.3, 4, 6

 ATP, our cellular fuel

-Each human cell contains an average of 1,500 mitochondria, which are involved in a number of essential functions, the main one being the production of ATP (adenoside triphosphate).
+Each human cell contains on average 1500 mitochondria which are involved in several essential functions, the main one of which is the production of ATP (Adenoside triphosphate).

 In short, mitochondria (our cells) convert nutrients and oxygen into energy in the form of ATP.
-That's why we call them the "energy powerhouses of our cells".
-Their primary mission is to transform the carbohydrates and fatty acids in our food, as well as the oxygen we breathe, into energy.
-For this process to take place, all vitamins, minerals and other nutrients (antioxidants) must be present for the mitochondria to produce ATP (energy).
-And this is true at all times, whether we're awake or asleep..3
+This is why we call them the “powerhouses of our cells”.
+Their primary mission is to transform carbohydrates and fatty acids in our diet, in addition to the oxygen we breathe, into energy.
+For this process to occur, all vitamins and minerals and all other nutrients (antioxidants) must be present for the mitochondria to produce ATP (energy).
+And this, at all times whether we are awake or asleep.3

-During the krebs cycle, several coenzymes are required for proper functioning, including vitamins B1, B2, B3, magnesium and lipoic acid (antioxidant)..3
+During the Krebs cycle, several coenzymes are necessary for proper functioning, including vitamins B1, B2, B3, magnesium and lipoic acid (antioxidant)..3

 2) Adrenal glands and women's health

-The adrenal glands, located above the kidneys, are crucial for women, producing hormones essential for metabolism, stress management, blood pressure and electrolyte regulation.
-They also produce small quantities of androgens (male hormones), estrogens and testosterone, which are important for female sexual function.
-Adrenal hormonal imbalances can cause symptoms such as irregular periods, excessive hair growth (virilization), etc..1, 4 ,5
+The adrenal glands, located above the kidneys, are crucial for women because they produce hormones essential for metabolism, stress management, and the regulation of blood pressure and electrolytes.
+They also make small amounts of androgens (male hormones), estrogen and testosterone, which are important for female sexual function.
+Adrenal hormonal imbalances can cause symptoms like irregular periods, excessive hair growth (virilization), etc..1, 4 ,5

-For women's adrenal gland health, it's important to eat a diet rich in vitamin C (citrus fruits, kiwis) to help regulate cortisol, certain proteins, good fats for hormone synthesis and fiber via fruits and vegetables.
-Avoid or reduce your intake of coffee, fast sugars and ultra-processed foods, which can upset the balance of the adrenal glands..1, 4 ,5
+For the health of women's adrenal glands, it is important to have a diet rich in vitamin C (citrus fruits, kiwis) to help regulate cortisol, certain proteins, good fats for the synthesis of hormones and fiber via fruits and vegetables.
+Avoid or reduce your consumption of coffee, fast sugars and ultra-processed foods which can disrupt the adrenal balance.1, 4 ,5

-3) Which nutrients are essential for a woman's health?
+3) What nutrients are essential for women's health?

-"We need thirteen vitamins, and it's important that all thirteen vitamins are at the table!!!!
-None of them will betray you, as long as they're present enough in your body."
+"We need thirteen vitamins, and it is important that these thirteen vitamins are at the table!!!
+None will betray you, as long as they are sufficiently present in your body."
 Jean-Marie Magnien2

 Vitamin B1

-Vitamin B1 (thiamine) is essential for the proper functioning of carbohydrate energy metabolism, the nervous system and heart muscle, helping to produce energy, transmit nerve signals and maintain normal heart function.2, 3, 4, 5
+Vitamin B1 (thiamine) is essential for the proper functioning of carbohydrate energy metabolism, the nervous system and the heart muscle, participating in energy production, the transmission of nerve signals and the maintenance of normal heart function.2, 3, 4, 5

 Vitamin B2

-Vitamin B2 (riboflavin) offers many benefits, including energy production, maintenance of healthy skin and mucous membranes, normal vision, proper functioning of the nervous system, formation of red blood cells and antioxidant effects to protect cells from aging.
+Vitamin B2 (riboflavin) offers many benefits, including energy production, maintenance of healthy skin and mucous membranes, normal vision, proper functioning of the nervous system, formation of red blood cells and induces antioxidant effects protecting cells from aging.
 It also contributes to iron metabolism and is essential for the activation of other B vitamins.2, 3, 4, 5

 Vitamin B5

 Vitamin B5, or pantothenic acid, is essential for normal energy metabolism, energy production, skin and hair health.
-It also promotes good intellectual health, contributes to hormone synthesis, aids wound healing and cell regeneration.2, 3, 4, 5
+It also promotes good intellectual health, contributes to the synthesis of hormones, helps with wound healing and cell regeneration.2, 3, 4, 5

 Vitamin B6

-Vitamin B6 supports the nervous system, metabolism and immune system, reduces PMS symptoms and improves mood.
+Vitamin B6 helps the nervous system, metabolism, immune system, reduces PMS symptoms and improves mood.

-In addition, it plays a role in sleep by promoting the conversion of tryptophan into serotonin, which is then transformed into melatonin.
-This hormone is responsible for our biological rhythm of day and night, and helps us to fall asleep and get a good night's sleep.2, 3, 4, 5
+In addition, it plays a role in sleep by promoting the conversion of tryptophan into serotonin which is transformed into melatonin.
+This hormone is at the origin of our biological rhythm of the day and night, promotes falling asleep and good quality sleep.2, 3, 4, 5

 Vitamins B6 and B9

-Vitamins B6 and B9 are important for hormone regulation, helping to balance estrogen and progesterone, which can improve mood and overall well-being.2, 3, 4, 5
+Vitamins B6 and B9 are important for hormonal regulation helping to balance estrogen and progesterone, which can improve mood and overall well-being.2, 3, 4, 5

-Vitamins B9, B6 and B12: invaluable tools for the brain.
-A deficiency of these three vitamins leads to the accumulation in the brain of a toxic molecule, homocysteine.
-This molecule is normally recycled into methionine, an amino acid that helps the brain function properly.2, 3, 4, 5
+Vitamin B9, B6, B12, valuable tools for our brain.
+A deficiency of these three vitamins causes the accumulation in the brain of a toxic molecule, homocysteine.
+This molecule is normally recycled into methionine which is an amino acid for proper brain function.2, 3, 4, 5

-Despite its importance in the elderly, this vitamin is often deficient, according to studies.
+This vitamin, despite its importance in the elderly, is often deficient according to studies.
 30% of senile dementias are linked to a deficiency of this vitamin.

-It is also important for pregnant women and for the baby's future.2, 3, 4, 5
+It is also important for pregnant women and for the future of the baby.2, 3, 4, 5

 Vitamin B12

-Vitamin B12 is essential to a woman's health for the formation of red blood cells, the proper functioning of the nervous system and DNA synthesis, and is particularly crucial during pregnancy and breastfeeding for the development of the fetus.
-Deficiency can lead to fatigue, anemia and neurological disorders.
-Vegetarian or vegan women, as well as the elderly, are more at risk and need to monitor their B12 intake, often via dietary supplements.2, 3, 4, 5
+Vitamin B12 is essential to women's health for the formation of red blood cells, the proper functioning of the nervous system and the synthesis of DNA, particularly crucial during pregnancy and breastfeeding for the development of the fetus.
+A deficiency can lead to fatigue, anemia and neurological disorders.
+Vegetarian or vegan women, as well as the elderly, are more at risk and must monitor their B12 intake, often through dietary supplements.2, 3, 4, 5

 Vitamin C

-Vitamin C is an essential, water-soluble nutrient naturally present in many fruits and vegetables.
-This vitamin performs many functions in the body, such as aiding the immune system, wound healing, maintaining skin and bone health, contributing to collagen formation and tissue growth and repair.
-Vitamin C is also a powerful antioxidant, helping to cleanse the body or rid it of harmful substances.
+Vitamin C is an essential, water-soluble nutrient, naturally present in many fruits and vegetables.
+This vitamin performs many functions in the body, such as helping the immune system, wound healing, maintaining skin and bone health, helping with collagen formation and tissue growth and repair.
+Vitamin C is also a powerful antioxidant that helps cleanse or rid the body of harmful substances.

-When the body is fighting an infection, it's important to increase the daily dosage of vitamin C. Taken regularly, it helps reduce the duration and severity of cold and flu symptoms.
+When the body is fighting an infection, it is important to increase the dosage of vitamin C daily.
 Taken regularly, it helps reduce the duration and severity of cold and flu symptoms.2, 3, 4, 5

 The adrenal glands have a high concentration of vitamin C, which is essential for the synthesis of stress hormones.
-What's more, this vitamin is essential for several chemical reactions in the body.
+In addition, this vitamin is essential since it participates in several chemical reactions in the body.

-- It synthesizes collagen for our skin, joints, lungs, etc.
+- It ensures the synthesis of collagen for our skin, our joints, our lungs, etc.

 - It is a powerful antioxidant against free radicals

-- It is essential for supporting a strong immune system
+- It is essential to support a strong immune system

 - Menopause: Vitamin C reduces the number of hot flashes4, 5